top of page

 Will I choose my child's curriculum?

-Lower elementary children in the K-2 cohort (Littles) use our personalized, classical homeschool curriculum focusing on core academic skills.
-Upper elementary learners in the 3-5 cohort (Middles) and 6-8 cohort (Leaders) can either stay with this curriculum or choose the online learning or homeschool curriculum that works best for them.
-Our guides provide individual attention, support, and personalized planning for each child and learning style.
+Our students can either use our curriculum, or parents can choose the online learning or homeschool curriculum that works best for them.
+Our teachers provide individual attention, support, and personalized planning for each child's learning style, preferences, and abilities.

 How will children be graded?